-Kitchen countertops are, arguably, the single most popular of the soapstone uses out there, so we’ll start by touching on the one most of you are concerned with.
+Kitchen countertops are, arguably, the single most popular soapstone uses out there, so we’ll start by touching on the one most of you are concerned with.
 The good news is that soapstone kitchen counters do not need a whole lot of help to look great and hold up over time.
-You can place hot dishes directly onto soapstone counters without worry, and you can chop fruits and veg without wearing away at the counter’s surface like you might have seen on formica counters — though, you might want to use a cutting board anyway, for the long-term health of your knives.
+You can place hot dishes directly onto soapstone counters without worry, and you can chop fruits and veg without wearing away at the counter’s surface like you might have seen on Formica counters — though, you might want to use a cutting board anyway, for the long-term health of your knives.

-Over time, you may notice small scuffs and dings on your soapstone counters, especially if you like to chop straight on the countertops without grabbing a cutting board.
-Any dings and scuffs can be buffed out with a fine-grit sandpaper or with a gentle use of steel wool.
+Over time, you may notice minor scuffs and dings on your soapstone counters, especially if you like to chop straight on the countertops without grabbing a cutting board.
+Any dings and scuffs can be buffed out with fine-grit sandpaper or with the gentle use of steel wool.
 However, this isn’t necessary for the care of your soapstone counters.
 Those scuffs and marks will eventually give your counters the patina that soapstone is known for, so you may just want to leave them alone!
 You can also oil your soapstone every once in a while.
 This will bring out a better depth of colors and patterns in your soapstone but, since it’s a non-porous stone, it will need to be re-oiled on occasion.
 But, again, this isn’t a necessary step, just one that boosts the visual appeal.
 Otherwise, that’s it.
 That’s all the care that your soapstone kitchen counters really need.